 Choose FreshBooks if:

 - You have a small business or are a sole proprietor.
 FreshBooks works great for smaller enterprises without complex accounting needs.

 - You’d like to have the benefit of easily accessible telephone support.
 The fact the company isn’t a giant means their customer service department has the capability to deal with you as individuals.
 So that when things go wrong you get them sorted quickly.

 - You need complex services that suit almost every accounting need.
 From double-entry accounting to invoicing, QuickBooks really does do it all.

 - You always prefer highly adaptable tools.
-From small businesses to large firms, QuickBooks is a software that grows with your company.
-It’s ability to adapt is what makes it so popular.
+From small businesses to large firms, QuickBooks is software that grows with your company.
+Its ability to adapt is what makes it so popular.